verghost/vlc-lua-docs/m/io/index.md

 - 't' Text Mode; only text will be read from the file (overrides 'b')
 - 'b' Binary mode (overrides 't')

-As an example, `f = open("hello.exe", 'rt')` would open, but `f:read("*a")` would not return all data from the file (assuming hello.exe was a binary executable).
+As an example, `f = open("hello.exe", 'rt')` would open, but `f:read("*a")` would not return all data from the file.

 ----
 # File Object
-Represents an open file, provides the following methods:
+Represents an open file.

 ## `file:read()`
 Read from open file.
-Throws error if called on closed file.
+Throws an error if called on closed file.

 ### Usage
 ```lua